MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-multiple-users.md

 To make sure that multiple people can use their own accounts on your HoloLens, follow these steps to configure it:

-1. Make sure tht the device is running Windows 10, version 1803 or later.
+1. Make sure the the device is running Windows 10, version 1803 or later.
    > [!IMPORTANT]
    > If you are using a HoloLens (1st gen) device, [upgrade the device to Windows Holographic for Business](hololens1-upgrade-enterprise.md).
 1. When you set up the device, select **My work or school owns it** and sign in by using an Azure AD account.